cs50nestm/cs50labs/operators/README.md

 int b = a * 3;
 ```

-We could instead change the value of `a` to be equal to 3 times itself as follows:
+In order to change the value of `a` to be equal to 3 times itself, our code could look as follows:

 ```c
 a = a * 3;